ReadonlyATTRIBUTE_ReadonlyCDATA_node is a CDATASection node.

 parameter.

-attribute.
+Reflects the value of the open-position attribute.
 If not set, or set to an invalid value, this defaults to

 See the DropdownOpenPosition documentation for details

-options: boolean | AddEventListenerOptionsIf the current active menu exists and was created from this element, then the active menu will be closed
+StaticobservedOptionaloptions: boolean | AddEventListenerOptionsIf the current active menu exists and was created from this element, then the active menu will be closed

 Returns the first (starting at element) inclusive ancestor that matches selectors, and null otherwise.